webpro/programming-principles/README.md

 ## Encapsulate What Changes

-A good design identifies the hotspots that are most likely to change and encapsulates them behind an API.
+A good design identifies the hotspots that are most likely to change and encapsulates them behind an interface.
 When an anticipated change then occurs, the modifications are kept local.

 Why

-- To minimize required modifications when a change occurs
+- To minimize required modifications when a change occurs.

 How

-- Encapsulate the concept that varies behind an API
+- Encapsulate the concept that varies behind an interface.
-- Possibly separate the varying concept into its own module
+- Possibly separate the varying concept into its own module.

 Resources